Networking in Managed Kubernetes

 This tutorial aims to familiarize you with the fundamental networking concepts of the Managed Kubernetes offering.
 By the end of this guide, you will be able to:

-• Understand your cluster's IP addressing scheme (nodes, pods, services).
+- Understand the IP addressing scheme of your cluster (nœuds, pods, services).

-• Know the various mechanisms for exposing your applications (Ingress, LoadBalancer).
+- Know the different mechanisms for exposing your applications (Ingress, LoadBalancer).

-• Visualize network flows and security policies using Hubble.
+- Visualize network traffic and security policies with Hubble.

-This private IP range X.Y.Z.0/22 (RFC 1918) is defined with the client during cluster setup and cannot be modified afterward.
+:::warning[range definition ] This private IP range X.Y.Z.0/22 (RFC 1918) is defined with the client during cluster setup.
+It cannot be changed later. :::

 IP Addressing Plan